funvill/funvill.github.io/_posts/2017-02-13-3D-printing-in-vancouver.md

 # 3D printing in Vancouver

-If you are a beginner, that wants to get into the craft of 3D printing, or are looking to get an objected printed, this guide will help you get started.
+If you are a beginner, that wants to get into the craft of 3D printing, or are looking to get an objected printed.
+This guide will help you get started.

 ## Print something for me.
-If you are looking for a local 3D printing service and want the end product without having to do the work yourself.
+A 3D printing services is useful, If you are looking for a local 3D printing service and want the end product without having to do the work yourself.

 [3D Hubs](https://www.3dhubs.com/3dprint#?place=Vancouver,%20Canada&latitude=49.262&longitude=-123.0923&shipsToCountry=CA&shipsToState=BC) is a online market of people with 3D printers that can print your object for you.
 Normally it takes about 48 hour to print and deliver the 3D printed object.
 Sometimes you can even meetup with these people and work together to get your product perfect.